 It was a hot January day, and I’m house-sitting a lovely home in the Yarra Valley, which is one of Australia’s premier wine districts.
 It had a pool, tennis courts and six acres under vines, so I felt like the king of the world.
 Some lovely friends had repeatedly asked me to stay in their home to feed the cat and the cooks for the most part.
-It was in those days, or I should say years when my health was low.
-The environment was supportive of healing mind and body.
+It was in those days, or I should say years, when my health was low.
+The environment was supportive of healing the mind and body.

-Whilst feasting on some that local produce I booted up my friend’s old PC and typed the web address from the inside cover – “bookcrossings.com” into the browser address bar.
+Whilst feasting on some local produce, I booted up my friend’s old PC and typed the web address from the inside cover – “bookcrossings.com“ into the browser address bar.
 It revealed a new world.
 If memory serves me, I found that book 15 years ago, and the site was designed to encourage literacy and the love of books.
 However, now it is evolved to be so much more than that.
 To quote from bookcrossing.com about page –

 “It’s the World’s Library.
 It’s a smart social networking site.
 It’s a celebration of literature and a place where books get new life.
-BookCrossing is the act of giving a book a unique identity so, as the book is passed from reader to reader, it can be tracked and thus connecting its readers.
+BookCrossing is the act of giving a book a unique identity so, as the book is passed from reader to reader, it can be tracked and thus connect its readers.
 There are currently 1,907,591 BookCrossers and 13,429,223 books travelling throughout 132 countries.
 Our community is changing the world and touching lives one book at a time.“

-“A book is not only a friend, it makes friends for you.
+“A book is not only a friend; it makes friends for you.
 When you have possessed a book with mind and spirit, you are enriched.
-But when you pass it on you are enriched threefold.”
+But when you pass it on, you are enriched threefold.”

 I loved and still love the idea.